skpandey885/HealhUb/README.md

  ## <p align="center"> What Tools do we have &#10067; </p>

  <p align ="center">HealhUb provide real-time help support whenever it is required.
-We porivide various tools to manage your health and support your health related needs</p>
+We provide various tools to manage your health and support your health related needs</p>

 <p class="Details">Our Tools Include: &#129520; </p>
   <ul>